What Age Can a Child Stay Home Alone? 4 Questions to Consider

 Here’s a list of the states with published laws and guidelines:

-Note for Military Families: If you live on a U.S. military installation, there is most likely published regulations outlining the ages at which your child can be left unattended, (like these guidelines from Fort Bragg) so be sure to check with base personnel to get the most accurate information for your community.
+Note for Military Families: If you live on a U.S. military installation, there are most likely published regulations outlining the ages at which your child can be left unattended, so be sure to check with base personnel to get the most accurate information for your community.

 While these laws and regulations serve as a helpful resource, one thing is certain: there is a lot of inconsistency.
 This wide range of laws and guidelines only confirms that age is not the best indicator of maturity or readiness to stay at home.